 \subsection{Problem-Class Specific Error Analysis}

-While highly capable LLMs perform strongly on the cleaned benchmarks, in this work we take the ambitious goal of further improving their performance in optimization formulation.
+While highly capable LLMs already show strong potential for optimization formulation, in this work we take on the ambitious goal of further improving their performance.
 Upon examining their outputs on a small training subset, we find that formulation mistakes still occur, and often similar types of mistakes recur within the same optimization category: for example, in the Traveling Salesman Problem (TSP), the LLMs often mess up the subtour elimination constraint by incorrectly applying it to the fixed starting node (Fig.~\ref{fig:sample-hints}, middle box).
 Similarly, we see frequent mistakes in the signs of flow-conservation constraints in network-flow and inventory management problems; for example, if $B[u]$ denotes the net supply of a node $u$ (i.e., positive if there is extra supply), the flow conservation equation should read [outflow from $u$] - [inflow into $u$] $= B[u]$, but we often found the outflow and inflow terms swapped.
 This suggests a simple yet intuitive intervention: \textit{summarize short, targeted hints that capture the most common failure modes in each optimization category and attach the appropriate hint when solving problems from that category.}